 The reality of today's methods for using multiples to predict missing "primaries" are aimed at structural improvement, at best, and are not claiming, seeking or delivering the amplitude and phase fidelity of the predicted primary.
 Those who go so far as to advocate using fewer sources and/or more widely separated cables because recorded multiples can produce "something like" a missing primary need to understand the deficits and costs including generating artifacts, less effectiveness with deeper primaries and the amplitude fidelity of the predicted primary.
-Whether the tradeoff makes sense ought to depend on, in part, the depth of the target, the type of play, and whether a structural interpretation or amplitude analysis is planned within a drilling program and decision.
+Whether the tradeoff makes sense ought to depend, in part, on the depth of the target, the type of play, and whether a structural interpretation or amplitude analysis is planned within a drilling program and decision.

-By the way, this entire wave equation migration analysis (Claerbout Imaging Condition III) is ultimately based on the idea from Green (1828) that to predict a wave (an experiment) inside a volume you need to know the properties of the medium in the volume.
+By the way, this entire wave equation migration analysis (Claerbout

+Imaging Condition III) is ultimately based on the idea from Green (1828) that to predict a wave (an experiment) inside a volume you need to know the properties of the medium in the volume.

 There is an alternative view: The inverse scattering series methods communicates that all processing objectives can be achieved directly and without subsurface information.
-The inverse scattering series treat multiples as a form of coherent noise, and provide distinct subseries to remove free surface and internal multiples before the inverse scattering subseries for imaging and inversion achieve their goals using only primaries Weglein et al. (2003) and Weglein et al. (2012).
+The inverse scattering series treat multiples as a form of coherent noise, and provide distinct subseries to remove free surface and internal multiples before the inverse scattering subseries for imaging and inversion achieve their goals using only primaries.
 If the inverse scattering series needed multiples to perform migration and inversion, it would not have provided subseries that remove those multiply reflected events.
-With a velocity model (wave equation migration) or without a velocity model (inverse scattering series imaging) only primaries are signal, in the sense that they are the events need to locate and delineate targets.
-If you want to consider a multiple as a conditional 'signal', that can at times enhance imaging, there is no harm in that.
-But to say that multiples are being migrated, and/or are the same footing as primaries, is simply not ture and relates more to marketing, than to a realistic view of the role that primaries and multiples play in seismic exploration.
-A complete set of recorded primaries, processed with a wave theory migration (versus asymptotic or ray migration) would not need or benefit from multiples.
-Multiples need to be removed before performing a velocity analysis using, e.g., tomography, CIG flatness or FWI.
-And a velocity model is required by all the methods that seek to use multiples to enhance imaging.
-Another question: what if the assumed unrecorded primary event in the method is actually recorded.
-Will the image of the recorded primary and the image of the approximate version of the recorded primary from the multiple damaged the image of the actual primary, that has been assumed to not have been recorded?
+With a velocity model (wave equation migration) or without a velocity model (inverse scattering series imaging) only primaries are signal.